Last updated on August 27th, 2019.

 - Graham crackers, cookies, and/or fruit for dipping

 - Cream together the cream cheese, sugar, lime juice, lime zest, vanilla bean powder, and salt using a stand-up mixer.
 This should take 1-2 minutes.
 Taste and see if it needs more sugar or more lime juice.

 - Add the whipping cream and mix on medium speed until the cream is fully incorporated with the cream cheese mixture.
-Transfer to a serving bowl and chill for 30 minutes, or until serving.
-Serve with graham crackers, cookies, or fresh fruit for dipping.
+Serve immediately, or chill before serving.
+Serve with graham crackers, cookies, pretzels, or fresh fruit for dipping.